tdviri/DevSwarm/README.md

 If you encounter any issues, ensure that:

-- MongoDB is running on your machine.
+- Ensure MongoDB is running on your machine.
-- All dependencies are properly installed.

-node server/init.js admin@gmail.com:secretAdmin mongodb://127.0.0.1:27017/fake_so
+- Check for any errors in the terminal and resolve dependencies issues if any.